 Drug prevention programs are designed to provide the education and support necessary to diminish drug dependency in communities, schools and the workplace.
 Drug abuse prevention has become an important first step in informing specific individuals about the dangers of addiction, prevention techniques and where to find recovery help if it should be deemed necessary.

-The Drug Abuse Helpline at 1-888-744-0069Who Answers? can help arrange drug prevention presentations in your community.
+The Drug Abuse Helpline at can help arrange drug prevention presentations in your community.
 Call today for a free analysis and drug prevention program information.
 Our staff is available 24 hours a day, seven days a week.

 Drug Abuse Prevention – Education is Key